Meet The Teenage Girl Behind The First Pride Festival In Mike Pence's Hometown

 "I think it's going to be really beneficial," she said.
 "It will be a gateway for other members of the LGBTQ community — younger ones — to see they can do anything they put their minds to."

-But while getting the permits and organizing the event has been a smooth process where Bailey obtained a lot of support, she has faced a lot of backlash online.
-The teen said she's been criticized over her decision to organize the festival, with some people even disparaging her appearance.
+But while getting the permits and organising the event has been a smooth process where Bailey obtained a lot of support, she has faced a lot of backlash online.
+The teen said she's been criticised over her decision to organise the festival, with some people even disparaging her appearance.
 But she remains unfazed by the haters, instead focusing on what the celebration will mean for her community.

 Advertisement